NeXTLinux/nextlinux-engine/docs/content/docs/install/storage/layer_caching.md

 - The minimum size for the cache is 1 gigabyte.
 - The cache users a least recently used (LRU) policy.
-- The cache files will be stored in the anchore_layercache directory of the /tmp_dir volume.
+- The cache files will be stored in the nextlinux_layercache directory of the /tmp_dir volume.